 The final selection is based on the performance of the aspirant in the written exam, group discussion, and personal interview.
 Work experience also holds significant importance in a few institutions.

-To realise your MBA dream, you need to walk the extra mile in order to ensure that you make it to the top B-schools in the country.
+To realize your MBA dream, you need to walk the extra mile in order to ensure that you make it to the top B-schools in the country.
 You need discipline, determination and an appetite for success.